Eleuthera/Docs/elf_header/e_ident/ei_osabi.md

 |97     |ARM           |
 |256    |Standalone    |

-Even though GNU/Linux is right there, you need to resist temptation.
+Even though GNU/Linux is right there, you must resist temptation.
-The spec says we should use 0.
-Unless we want to use extensions.
+The spec says we should use 0, since we don't need extensions.